liuyuanmeng/project-one/README.md

 ```

 ## Key Learnings:
-* How to create the grid and set non-moving obstacles in the grid.
+* Learned how to create the grid and set non-moving obstacles in the grid.
-* Control flow
+* Learned Control flow
-* How to create the modal box.
+* Learned how to create the modal box.
-* How to use play and pause functions to control the audio (loop background music)
+* Learned how to use play and pause functions to control the audio (loop background music)
-* SetInterval method
+* Learned SetInterval method
-* Importance of planning and pseudocode
+* Learned importance of planning and pseudocode

 ## Challenges
 * The biggest challenge of this project was handling three Marios moving across the grid.